 A medical power of attorney allows the principal to appoint a healthcare representative to make healthcare or medical decisions on their behalf.

 - Remember that all POAs in Connecticut are durable unless specifically mentioned otherwise.
 However, even a Connecticut durable power of attorney has some limitations.
 It does not provide the agent with the ability to make end-of-life decisions for the principal.
 Rather, the principal needs to complete a living will or an advance healthcare directive while they are still of sound mind so that their wishes are documented.
 The Connecticut Attorney General's Office provides more information and a free PDF download of an advance healthcare directive as well as the living will laws in the State of Connecticut.

 Real Estate Power of Attorney

-A real estate power of attorney allows the agent to buy, sell, or manage real estate on the grantor’s behalf.
+A real estate power of attorney allows the agent to buy, sell, or manage real estate on the principal's behalf.

 Vehicle Power of Attorney

-This form grants the agent power of attorney to handle all documents relating to the title and registration of the of the grantors vehicle.
+A vehicle power of attorney grants the agent power of attorney to handle all documents relating to the title and registration of the principal's vehicle.

 Tax Power of Attorney

-Officially known as Form LGL-001, this form grants a capable individual, usually a certified accountant or other qualified person, to prepare and submit tax forms on behalf of the principal to the Department of Revenue Services.
+- This form grants a capable individual, usually a certified accountant or another qualified person, to prepare and submit tax forms on behalf of the principal to the Department of Revenue Services.